algo-hhu/FLSpp/README.md

 ## Citation

-If you use this code, please cite [the following paper](https://arxiv.org/abs/2406.02739v1):
+If you use this code, please cite [the following paper](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.SEA.2024.7):

 ```
-Theo Conrads, Lukas Drexler, Joshua Könen, Daniel R. Schmidt and Melanie Schmidt.
-"Local Search k-means++ with Foresight" (2024).
-Accepted at SEA 2024.
+Theo Conrads, Lukas Drexler, Joshua Könen, Daniel R. Schmidt, and Melanie Schmidt.
+Local Search k-means++ with Foresight.
+In 22nd International Symposium on Experimental Algorithms (SEA 2024).
 ```